foldways/foldways-api/README.md

 ## About Foldways API

-Structure prediction and protein design tools have become incredibly powerful over the past few years.
+Computational tools for protein engineering have become incredibly powerful over the past few years.
 An array of models now covers structure prediction, inverse folding, binder design, and stability prediction.
-Altogether, they have transformed protein engineering.
+Altogether, they have transformed the field.

 However, structure prediction and protein design tools each ship their own dependencies, weights, installation methods, CLI, I/O formats, and GPU